DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-managing-claim-windows-in-support.md

 Users must answer all questions.

-If they do not enter the window opening and closing dates,

 If users do not enter a date the window opens, we show a message:

 > Enter the date the window opens